 I never knew how much I needed to mourn communally until that night.
-That night, we all came together to acknowledge not just the brokenness in our society but also in ourselves.
+Because we all came together that night to acknowledge, not just the brokenness in our society, but also in ourselves.
 Lament and confession go hand in hand, and oh, did we all have much to confess.
 The white Christians present confessed their own sins of racism, of ignorance, and turning a blind eye to the pains of communities of color in the past.
 Christians of color, including myself, confessed times when we’ve stayed silent and when we’ve chosen not to stand in solidarity for fellow Black and brown men and women.

 That night of prayer was the first step toward solidarity with our Black and brown communities who are hurting right now.
 More than that, it was an act of public witness where we created space to go before God, lift our voices up, hear from His Word, and consider how our own sins and failures have led to our current predicament right now.
 We prayed together for God to orient our hearts, minds, and bodies toward love and justice.

 Lament is a biblical response to the reality of suffering, and it’s what we need right now.